Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 In panels (a), (b), (c) and (d) of Figure~\ref{fig:pld_size} a value of zero corresponds to equal support of both models, positive values are in support of the model of choice over $\mathcal{M}_{0}$ and negative values show support of $\mathcal{M}_{0}$ over the model of choice at time $t$.
 In these panels, we decompose the effects of (i): Allowing for time--variation in the regression coefficients, (ii): Allowing for model uncertainty but no time--variation in the regression coefficients and (iii): Allowing for time--variation in the regression coefficients and model uncertainty.

-In panel (a), we see that the time--varying AR(4) ($\mathcal{M}_1$) model outperforms the benchmark during the recession in the early $1970$s.
-On the other hand, both models provide basically same results.
-The Great Recession is associated with a small improvements in favor of $\mathcal{M}_{1}$.
-Compared to the plain AR(4) model, it takes about $30$ observations to provide compelling evidence for DMA.
-These improvements increase till the end of the sample.
-Furthermore, we also see that DMA improves model performance in recession as well as expansion periods.
-Compared to BMA, the improvements of DMA are mostly concentrated around recession periods, which indicates the importance of allowing for time--variation of $\btheta_t$ in periods of economic turmoil.
+In panel (a), we see that the time--varying AR(4) model outperforms the benchmark throughout the out--of--sample period.
+Compared to the plain AR(4) model, it takes about twenty observations to provide compelling evidence in favor of DMA.
+Furthermore, we also observe that DMA performs well in recession as well as expansion periods.
+Compared to BMA, the improvements of DMA are mostly concentrated on the onset of recessions.
+However, DMA also outperforms BMA during expansion periods.
+Conversely the kitchen sink model is generally outperformed by the benchmark throughout the out--of--sample, see panel (d) of Figure~\ref{fig:pld_size}.